galaxyproject/training-material/topics/variant-analysis/tutorials/trio-analysis/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> >    - Since both the daughter and mother are affected and the father unaffected and it also being very unlikely that a men has breast cancer, the mutation is most probably dominant.
+> >    - Since both the daughter and mother are affected, and the father likely unaffected[^1], the mutation is most probably dominant.
 The disease could still be recessive if the father has one copy of the faulty gene, however this is less likely.
 > >    - The mutation is most likely not de-novo, since both the daughter and mother are affected.
 > >    - The mutation could be X-linked, however since the VCF only contain mutations on chromosome 17 it would practically be impossible.
 > >    - The disease could be compound heterozygous, however in that case the disease should be recessive which is less likely.